-These figures provide a rough estimate to implement all proposed improvements within this plan.
-Final and more detailed costs will require specification per project.
+These figures provide an approximate estimate to implement all proposed improvements within this plan.
+Final and more detailed costs will be required as more refined details are developed for each project.

-All projects would not be completed at the same time, and would be approached individually and strategically depending on available grant and funding sources.
+All projects would not be completed at the same time, and would be approached individually and strategically depending on available grants.

 Costs for development were established based on unit costs from construction projects of similar scope and scale and reflect prevailing wage rates that are required for publicly bid construction projects.
-The probable cost of development is estimated at \$7,379,800.
-See below the Cost Summary sheet that provides summarized costs of each Cost Improvement Map, which includes estimated mobilization, erosion and sediment control, and stormwater allowance costs (estimated at 7% of the total site improvements); design and engineering fees (estimated at 15% of the total site improvements); and a construction contingency (estimated at 10% of the total site improvements).
+The probable cost of all proposed improvements is estimated at \$12,677,500.
+The Cost Summary below provides summarized costs of each Cost Improvement Map, which includes estimated mobilization, erosion and sediment control, and stormwater allowance costs (estimated at 7% of the total site improvements); design and engineering fees (estimated at 15% of the total site improvements); and a construction contingency (estimated at 10% of the total site improvements).

-The Cost Improvement Maps provide a comprehensive graphic to review the cost effort associated with creating the Improvements Plans (as seen on page 51-53).
-Similar to the Improvements Plans, the Cost Improvements Map is divided into (3) three pages - labeled A, B, or C - with plans drawn at a scale of 1" = 1000'.
+The Cost Improvement Maps provide a comprehensive graphic to review the costs associated with creating the Improvements Plans (as seen on page 51-53).
+Similar to the Improvements Plans, the Cost Improvements Map is divided into (3) three pages - labeled A, B, or C - with plans drawn at a scale of 1'' = 1000'.

-The yellow labels provide a unique identification number for each tool that coordinates with the itemized cost estimate.
+The yellow labels provide a unique identification number for each improvement that coordinates with the itemized cost estimate.
 The unique identification number is broken down into three parts: sheet letter, improvement abbreviation, and road segment number.

 The sheet number can be found on each of the three maps labeled A, B, or C - with 'A' starting at the northern most part of the Township.
-Next, for brevity, the improvement identified on the plan has been assigned an abbreviation.
+The improvement identified on the plan has been assigned an abbreviation.
 The improvement abbreviations can be found in the blue box below.
 Lastly, the labels occur at the beginning/end of each road segment that intersects with another street.
 Each of these segments will be assigned a number.
 If the segment is continuous, the number will continue to the tenths.